Dark Sky Astrophotography

 Arrival and First Night Photography

 Departing Olympic Dam, travel three hours along the Oodnadatta Track through quintessential South Australian outback – spinifex plains, red earth and vast horizons shaped by ancient geological processes.
-William Creek sits in the traditional lands of the Arabana people, positioned at the edge of Lake Eyre’s vast drainage basin.
+William Creek sits in the traditional lands of the Arabana people, positioned at the edge of Kati Thanda-Lake Eyre's vast drainage basin.
 After settling in, witness your first outback sunset from a lookout with unobstructed views across flat terrain, ideal for observing atmospheric phenomena.
 As darkness falls, begin your first astrophotography session under exceptionally dark skies.
 The absence of light pollution reveals stellar density rarely visible in populated areas.
 Learn camera settings, composition techniques and star tracker operation while photographing the southern Milky Way core rising above the horizon.

 Day 2

-Lake Eyre and Salt Flat Photography
+Kati Thanda-Lake Eyre and Salt Flat Photography

 Day 3